vhuai/aki/README.md

 # Development

 ## Get Started
-After git clone the project and cd the project directory, follow these are one-time steps to setup the development environment.
+After git clone the project and cd the project directory, follow these one-time steps to setup the development environment.
 ```
 $ python3 -m venv venv
 $ . venv/bin/activate